-PROTECTING YOUR PROPERTY, CONT'D.
+PROTECTING YOUR PROPERTY, Cont'd.

-Smoking was responsible for one out of four fatal fires in multi-unit housing in 200821 across the nation and cause an average of \$326 million in property loss per year, according to the U.S. Fire Administration.22 In 2011, a record 17 percent of fires in Austin, Texas were caused by cigarettes.23 These fires displaced hundreds of families and caused an estimated \$75,000 to \$840,000 in property damage per fire.^{24,25}
+Smoking was responsible for about 14% of fatal residential building fires in 2015^{21} across the nation and caused \$255 million in property loss, according to the U.S. Fire Administration.
+From 2008-2015, 250 fires in Austin, Texas were caused by cigarettes.
+These fires displaced hundreds of people and caused almost \$9.6 million in property damage.
+Manage.
+These fires displaced hundreds of people and caused almost \$9.6 million in property damage.

-The National Multi-Unit Housing Council advises that property insurance premiums may be discounted as much as 10 percent for smoke-free properties due to the reduced risk of accidental fire.^{26,27} Any rate reductions should be negotiated with your insurance carrier.
+The National Multi-Unit Housing Council advises that property insurance premiums may be discounted as much as 10 percent for smoke-free properties due to the reduced risk of accidental fire.
+25,26 Any rate reductions should be negotiated with your insurance carrier.